PlayFab/thundernetes/docs/development.md

 ## Running end to end tests on macOS

 First of all, end to end tests require `envsubst` utility, assuming that you have Homebrew installed you can get it via `brew install gettext &&brew link --force gettext`.
 We assume that you have installed Go, then you should install kind with `go install sigs.k8s.io/kind@latest`.
 Kind will be installed in `$(go env GOPATH)/bin` directory.
-Then, you should move kind to the `<projectRoot>/operator/testbin/bin/` folder with a command like `mv $(go env GOPATH)/bin/kind ./operator/testbin/bin/kind`.
+Then, you should move kind to the `<projectRoot>/operator/testbin/bin/` folder with a command like `cp $(go env GOPATH)/bin/kind ./operator/testbin/bin/kind`.
 You can run end to end tests with `make builddockerlocal createkindcluster e2elocal`.

 ## Various scripts